LS Swapping a C10Last Updated October 19, 2023 | Meghan Drummond

 If you have a classic Chevy C10 pickup, your engine probably has more than a few miles on it.
 Whether you’re worried about your engine hitting the end of its lifespan or looking for a little extra oomph, it’s likely you’ve thought about what it would take to do an engine swap.
 If you’re considering putting a new engine into your C10, one of the best choices is going to be a simple LS engine.
+This is a really expensive upgrade.
+If you're looking for other, cheaper ways to upgrade your truck, check out our list of 5 affordable Chevy C10 mods.

 Why an LS Engine?